felixlu/awesome-stars/README.md

 ## Python

+- [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs
+- [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
+Xinference gives you the freedom to use any LLM you need.
+With Xinference, you're empowered to run inference with any
 - [gecrooks/modern-python-template](https://github.com/gecrooks/modern-python-template) - Minimal Viable Product for an open source, github hosted, python package
 - [microsoft/python-package-template](https://github.com/microsoft/python-package-template) - Template for Python Projects
 - [MatrixTM/MHDDoS](https://github.com/MatrixTM/MHDDoS) - Best DDoS Attack Script  Python3, (Cyber / DDos) Attack With 56 Methods